RiiConnect24/Wii-Guide/_pages/en_US/usbloaders.md

     * Can only load games from a USB drive
     * Can patch games on-the-fly for use with Wiimmfi
 - [WiiFlow](wiiflow) <!-- page not written yet -->
-    * Supports FAT32 filesystem only <!-- I don't know if this is true, someone else please confirm -->
+    * Supports FAT32 and NTFS filesystems <!-- Still check if it supports more -->
     * Can load games from both a USB drive or SD card
     * Can patch games on-the-fly for use with Wiimmfi